pnp/List-Formatting/view-samples/annual-performance-review/README.md

 1.0    |October 6, 2024|Initial release
 2.0    |October 16, 2024|New layout
 2.1    |October 24, 2024|Added edit mode switch, fixed border thickness and alignment.
+2.2    |October 30, 2024|Corrected the misalignment issues caused by the recent updates.

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**